 For many Americans, the busyness of our lives keeps us moving but not exercising, eating fast instead of healthy, and generally not taking as good of care of ourselves as we should.
 When we consider making a change, it may seem impossible because there’s just “no time.”
 Unfortunately, if we don’t change, it will catch up with us.

 Cardiovascular disease (including heart disease, stroke and others) is the number one cause of death in the United States, affecting approximately 1 million lives annually.
 As severe as that is, there are preventative measures that can help you reduce your risk and boost your heart health.

 Diet is one component of an overall plan, and in that, whole grains play an important role.
 Here’s why:

-- Whole grains lower each of the following: cholesterol, low-density lipoprotein, triglycerides and insulin levels.
+- Whole grains lower each of the following: cholesterol, low-density lipoprotein, and triglycerides.

 - A Harvard study showed that women who ate 2 to 3 servings of whole grain products each day were 30% less likely to have a heart attack over a 10 year period than women who ate less than 1 serving per week.

 - The American Heart Association reports that dietary fiber from whole grains may help improve blood cholesterol levels and lower risk of heart disease, stroke, obesity and type-2 diabetes.

 First, remove refined flour and related products from your grocery list.
 Replace them with whole grain options, if available.
 You may find that some of your food options don’t have alternatives, or that the cost of them is prohibitive.
 This is where you can make the important and life-changing decision to start making more of your own food.
 In general, making your own food and ingredients from scratch is the most economical and healthy route to take.